STOWouters/HIB/README.md

 $ make install EXE="battleship.exe" BIN="/usr/games/bin/"
 ```

-Of course, you can revert it:
+Of course, you can revert it back:

 ```sh
 $ make uninstall [variables]